danle13/quartz/content/001.Notes/post Colonial Dynamics.md

 Anne and Tamsin's [[Barber]] research on international student migrants from Vietnam to Paris, Vancouver, Canada, and the UK.
 From [[001.Notes/2021.11.5_Two Hybrid Workshop, Olomouc University, Czech Republic]].

-Post colonial dynamics as driving force behind international students from VN and how they see Western education. [[Discimination and Racism]] are also evident in their experiences in these three places while they're studying abroad.
+Post colonial dynamics as driving force behind international students from VN and how they see Western education. [[001.Notes/Discimination and Racism]] are also evident in their experiences in these three places while they're studying abroad.